Abstract.

 into the city.
 These became known as Safa Tempos.
 The vehicles

-as well as good support from both the local and national government.
+investment as well as good support from both the local and

 In

-the Safa Tempos, often letting a standard vehicle pass and
+in the Safa Tempos, often letting a standard vehicle pass

-waiting for the EV.
-They claim the major benefits are a smoother
+and waiting for the EV.
+They claim the major benefits are

-and quieter ride without the hazard of the exhaust fumes penetrating
+a smoother and quieter ride without the hazard of the exhaust

-into the largely open passenger compartment of the vehicle.
+fumes penetrating into the largely open passenger compartment

-In Kathmandu they will also pay a 25% premium for the Safa
+of the vehicle.
+In Kathmandu they will also pay a 25% premium

 Based largely on the experience gained in Nepal, at least

-manufacturers at the stage of pilot production.
-Key features
+major manufacturers at the stage of pilot production.
+Key

 1 ) Vehicles